Clinical Policy Bulletin: Proton Beam and Neutron Beam Radiotherapy

 Aetna considers proton beam radiotherapy (PBRT) medically necessary in any of the following radiosensitive tumors:

-Chordomas or chondrosarcomas arising at the base of the skull or along the axial skeleton without distant metastases; or
+Chordomas or chondrosarcomas arising at the base of the skull or cervical spine without distant metastases; or

 Malignancies in children (21 years of age and younger); or